-CORE-UA 305 001, Life Science: Human Genetics
+CORE-UA 305 001, Life Science: Human Origins

-CORE-UA 306 001, Life Science: Brain and Behavior
+CORE-UA 306, Life Science: Brain and Behavior

 The relationship of the brain to behavior, beginning with the basic elements that make up the nervous system and how electrical and chemical signals in the brain work to effect behavior.
 Using this foundation, we examine how the brain learns and how it creates new behaviors, together with the brain mechanisms that are involved in sensory experience, movement, hunger and thirst, sexual behaviors, the experience of emotions, perception and cognition, memory and the brain's plasticity.
 Other key topics include whether certain behavioral disorders like schizophrenia and bipolar disorder can be accounted for by changes in the function of the brain, and how drugs can alter behavior and brain function.

 Note: Handling of animals and animal brain tissue is required in some labs.

 Our lives are increasingly influenced by the availability of new pharmaceuticals, ranging from drugs that lower cholesterol to those that influence behavior.
 We examine the chemistry and biology of biomolecules that make up the molecular machinery of the cell.
 Critical to the function of such biomolecules is their three-dimensional structure that endows them with a specific function.
 This information provides the scientific basis for understanding drug action and how new drugs are designed.
 Beginning with the principles of chemical bonding, molecular structure, and acid-base properties that govern the structure and function of biomolecules, we apply these principles to study the varieties of protein architecture and how proteins serve as enzymes to facilitate biochemical reactions.
 We conclude with a study of molecular genetics and how recent information from the Human Genome Project is stimulating new approaches to diagnosing disease and designing drug treatments.